Marcus Furius Camillus: Early career

 Camillus is first firmly recorded as entering public office in 401 BC.
 He served in that year and again in 398 BC as consular tribune against the Falisci and the Capenates.
 Both were tribes near Rome and Veii.
 His first supposed office was that of censor (before having held any other public office) in the year 403 BC.

 He was then supposed to have, as dictator, completed a campaign against Veii which saw the city captured in 396 BC.
 The specific story of Veii's capture in Livy is mostly legendary.
 After a ten-year siege (the third Veientine war) – "obviously modelled on the Greek legend of the Trojan war" – the Alban Lake rises supernaturally after a supposed prophecy of Veii's destruction in its "Books of Fate".
-The Romans then extirpate the prodigy by building a tunnel to drain the lake after being so instructed by the oracle at Delphi.
+The Romans then circumvent the prophecy by building a tunnel to drain the lake after being so instructed by the oracle at Delphi.
 Camillus, as commander, then persuades Veii's goddess, Juno Regina, to leave the city and move to Rome.
 Archaeological remains near Veii include blocked drainage tunnels from the fifth-century, which may indicate the possibility that this story in Livy arises a Romans breakthrough into the city through them.

 Following the capture of the city, Livy reports that Camillus had its free population sold into slavery before the land was resettled with Roman citizens with land allotments of seven jugera.
 Archaeological evidence points to Romans switching quarries: after the capture of Veii's better-quality quarries, Roman structures switch largely to using stone sourced therefrom, which may suggest enslaved Veientine quarry workers.
 Camillus then celebrates a triumph and dedicates a temple of Juno on the Aventine.
 It is likely that many of the details of his return in Livy were copied from the less historically distant triumphal entrances of Scipio Africanus or Sulla.